mattlogan/auto-value-firebase/README.md

 Just add `auto-value-firebase` to your project and add the `@FirebaseValue` annotation to your existing `@AutoValue` annotated classes.

 This extension creates `Firebase Realtime Database` compatible static inner classes, each named `FirebaseValue`, inside your generated `AutoValue` classes.
-From there, it's easy to convert your `AutoValue` object to a `FirebaseValue` object and vice versa via generated constructors.
+From there, it's easy to convert your `AutoValue` object to a `FirebaseValue` object.

 ### Example